-CaaS vs DAM
+Content-as-a-Service vs DAM

-These challenges may not be solvable through a digital asset management (DAM) system — in fact, your DAM may well be your biggest problem.
+These challenges may not be solvable through the digital asset management (DAM) system — in fact, your DAM may well be your biggest problem.
 So let’s take a look at five ways in which CaaS is fundamentally different from a DAM: